 If you have any questions or concerns, please contact our events coordinator, Kayla Wendt at firstname.lastname@example.org.

-Philip Wasielewski - Philip Wasielewski is a 2022 Templeton Fellow at the Foreign Policy Research Institute.
+Philip Wasielewski - Philip Wasielewski is the Director of FPRI's Center for the Study of Intelligence and Nontraditional Warfare and a 2023 Templeton Fellow.
 He is a former Paramilitary Case Officer who had a 31-year career in the Directorate of Operations of the Central Intelligence Agency.

 Chris Miller - Chris Miller is a Senior Fellow in the Foreign Policy Research Institute’s Eurasia Program.
 He is also Associate Professor of International History at the Fletcher School of Law and Diplomacy at Tufts University.